33themes/ttt-gallery/README.md

 TTT Gallery is a WordPress gallery plugin fully customizable.

-First plugin which create a Gallery in the same simple way Featured Image is related to a Post

 ## Description

 TTT Gallery allows you to use your own templates to show galleries.
 You have full control of how a gallery is displayed.